An Out-of-the-Box Solution for Provisioning Discovery in Cloud-Based Environments

 - For dynamic environments where the network addresses are not known in advance, or in cases where the list is too large or cumbersome to manage, you can leverage RTI Cloud Discovery Service.
-This external service acts as a reliable “rendezvous” point for Connext DDS applications to learn the presence and network addresses of other DDS applications.
+This external service acts as a reliable “rendezvous” point for Connext applications to learn the presence and network addresses of other DDS applications.
 This can be accomplished by setting the Initial Peers to include Cloud Discovery Service.

 Figure 1.
 Cloud Discovery Service Overview

 Figure 1 shows a simple representation of the operation of Cloud Discovery Service.
 It acts as a “relay” service that forwards the bootstrap (participant announcement) messages that allow DomainParticipants to learn about the presence of other DomainParticipants.

 Cloud Discovery Service operates using the standard Simple Discovery Protocol (SDP) .
 In SDP, DomainParticipants initially announce their presence to all of the specified Initial Peers.
 These participant announcements contain the necessary information for other DomainParticipants to discover their presence and bootstrap communications.
 These messages are also used to maintain participant liveliness.

 Figure 2.
 Cloud Discovery Service Forwards Participant Announcement Messages

 Cloud Discovery Service listens for participant announcements to dynamically learn about the current list of DomainParticipants, their DDS domain IDs and their network addresses.